Michigan Gun Rights Restoration

 Michigan Criminal Defense Attorney

-Attorney Fees Gun Rights Restoration
+Attorney Fees for Gun Rights Restoration

 Every case is different, and attorney fees can vary from case to case.
 As a general guideline, LEWIS & DICKSTEIN, P.L.L.C. requires a retainer of $3,500.00 to $5,000.00 on a gun rights restoration case.
-If this amount is within your budget, reach out to us for a free consultation, and we will try to find a way to help you.
+If this amount is within your budget, contact us for a free consultation, and we will try to find a way to help you.
 Every case is different; some firearm rights restoration cases might require an additional retainer.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.

-We will find a way to help you and, most importantly,
+We will find a way to help you.

 Contact Us - Michigan Criminal Defense Attorneys